SonarSource/eslint-plugin-sonarjs/docs/rules/no-duplicated-branches.md

 # no-duplicated-branches

-Having two `cases` in a `switch` statement or two branches in an `if` chain with the same implementation is at best duplicate code, and at worst a coding error.
+Having two `case`s in a `switch` statement or two branches in an `if` chain with the same implementation is at best duplicate code, and at worst a coding error.
 If the same logic is truly needed for both instances, then in an `if` chain they should be combined, or for a `switch`, one should fall through to the other.